-Game of Thrones is filmed at Titanic studios in Belfast and at locations across Northern Ireland.
+Game of Thrones was filmed at Titanic studios in Belfast and at locations across Northern Ireland.
 The show is based on George R.R.
-Martin’s medieval fantasy novel series ‘a song of ice and fire’.
-It has grown in popularity over eight seasons to become one of the biggest TV shows in world.
+Martin's medieval fantasy novel series 'a song of ice and fire'.
+It grew in popularity over eight seasons to become one of the biggest TV shows in world.

 Fans of the show are eager to visit filming locations and take part in Game of Thrones experiences.
 Tourism NI estimates that in 2016, 120,000 visitors to Northern Ireland were influenced by Game of Thrones.
 This had an estimated value of £30 million to the local economy.